truongluan303/git-automation/README.md

 You can look for the usages of the existing scripts below

 <details><summary><strong>br</strong></summary>
-Print the name of the current branch and also copy it to the clipboard.
+Print the name of the current branch and also copy it to the clipboard so that you don't have to memorize and type out your lengthy feature branch's name.
 </details>

 <details><summary><strong>pushbr</strong></summary>